brycewray/hugo-site/content/posts/2019/10/otoh.md

 In the darkest sense, perhaps this meta on my part constitutes the train wreck from which one can't avert one's eyes.

-In the most positive sense, I'd like to believe my search for better solutions---always the greener grass on that other side of the fence, as Copes would put it---can be as helpful to others as I've found the posts from other people.
+In the most positive sense, I'd like to believe my search for better solutions --- always the greener grass on that other side of the fence, as Copes would put it --- can be as helpful to others as I've found the posts from other people.

 For just one little example: believe it or not, I'm actually playing with [Gatsby](https://www.gatsbyjs.org) again.